Program

 • Value-added crop utilization

-• Lipid quality, utilization and biotechnology
+• Lipid quality, utilization, and biotechnology

-• Food enzymology
+• Food nanotechnology and enzymology

-• Functional foods, nutraceuticals and nutrigenomics
+• Functional foods, nutraceuticals, and nutrigenomics

-• Microbial bioproducts and biotechnology
+• Microbial bioproducts and fermentation technologies

-• Carbohydrate quality and utilization
+• Carbohydrate and protein quality and utilization

 The FABS PGD program at the University of Saskatchewan schedules an academic break during the spring and summer terms, which runs May through August.
 During this term, some courses may be offered, and the students can opt to take them to fulfil their study.